 It is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-Broward College costs $6,540 for a 60 credit associate degree, and the US Department of Education ranked it among the top 15 most affordable four-year schools.
+Broward College costs approximately $6,000 for a 60 credit associate degree, and the US Department of Education ranked it among the most affordable four-year schools.
 It offers nine online programs, including ones like Accounting, Nursing, and Aviation Operation.
 It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 Western Nebraska College